Feyerabend/vm/debug/README.md

 ## Logging

-*What I want to convey in this section, is not the code itself, rather what is said above, that working with applications and systems should not be divided.
-A tool such as a logger is often used in systems, but could very well have other applications, also.
-The idea of using a logger in an editor e.g. can be very useful*
+*This section is intended to highlight that the principles of application and system development should not be compartmentalized.
+Tools like loggers, commonly used in systems, can also be highly beneficial in other applications.
+For example, integrating a logger into an editor can be very useful.*

 As previously stated, logging is a tool with many aspects and uses.
 Here, we demonstrate this by using a *line editor*.
 A line editor was